Sean Bouchard Preview, Player Props: Rockies vs. Dodgers

-The Colorado Rockies and Sean Bouchard, who went 1-for-4 last time out, battle Emmet Sheehan and the Los Angeles Dodgers at Coors Field, Wednesday at 8:40 PM ET.
+After going 1-for-3 with a home run and an RBI in his last game, Sean Bouchard and the Colorado Rockies face the Los Angeles Dodgers (who will hand the ball to Ryan Yarbrough) at 8:40 PM ET on Thursday.

-He had a one-hit performance in his last game (1-for-4) against the Dodgers.
+He hit a home run while going 1-for-3 in his last game against the Dodgers.

 Sportsbook Promo Codes